TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/Daily-documentation.md

 | :----------------------------------------------------------------------: |
 |                   Schematic anemometer to arduino Uno                    |

-We have made de windspeeds sensor working!
+We have made the windspeed sensor work!

 | ![Windspeed meter complete](IMG_20220518_121711.jpg) |
 | :--------------------------------------------------: |